ltonetwork/lto-node/README.md

 This way the node will be accessible via port 80.

-Or you can use a reverse proxy like NGINX to make the node publicly available.
+Or you can use a reverse proxy like NGINX to both the node and indexer run off the same port or publicly available.
 This is highly recommended.

 ## Run in AWS Elastic Beanstalk